roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Application Scheduling Deployment/Use Helm to simplify application deployment.md

     1. Install and configure kubectl on your on-premises machine.

-        For more information, see [Use kubectl to connect to an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Use kubectl to connect to an ACK cluster.md).
+        For more information, see [t16645.md\#](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Connect to Kubernetes clusters by using kubectl.md).

         To view the details of a Kubernetes cluster, run the `kubectl cluster-info` command.